robbibt/pyTMD/doc/source/background/Time.rst

     MJD = JD - 2400000.5

-Julian centuries (36525 days) are used for celestial calculations, and are fixed relative to the J2000 epoch (2000-01-01T12:00:00).
+Julian centuries (36525 days) are used for modern-day celestial calculations, and are set relative to the J2000 epoch (2000-01-01T12:00:00).

 .. math::
     :label: 3.2